| The fundamental purpose of higher education, it

 the highest number of its citizens incarcerated.
 Clearly something is terribly wrong in our culture and it is not getting

+much better.
 On September 20, 2002, the U.S. declared a new foreign policy of first strike, including nuclear first

+strike, against any nation it perceives as a threat.
 In one year, with this fundamental shift, we had moved from protection to paranoia and a weary world

+is left to wonder.
 I am often criticized for being critical of my country, and recently I have even been called unpatriotic,

 but nothing could be further from the truth.
 I did not create the rules that govern the universe or the human heart; on the

+contrary, I am equally subjected to them.
 I love my country enough to risk its wrath for calling attention to the darker angels of our nature,

+but I do so with an abiding faith in its constitution and a deep love for its people.
 America has been called the oldest country in the world because it was the first to enter the 20th

+century, but America is still a nation of immigrants and both of my parents were immigrants.
 God's grace is clearly evident in America from sea to shining sea and we live abundantly and free,

+but the Third World is still the child of a lesser god.
 The U.S. is indeed the hope of the world and the world is equally the hope of the U.S. Consider the

 following: